m4v15/master-reference/coursebook/week-1/research-afternoon.md

 1. What is semantic HTML - why is it useful?
 2. What is ARIA?
 3. Refactor one of your team's websites (or one from the rest of your cohort if necessary) to reflect what you've learned
-4. How and why to do responsive, mobile-first design?

 ## DOM manipulation
 1. How can you use JavaScript to create an HTML element and then add it to your webpage?
 How would you replace an existing element with it?